MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Introduction

-As shown in Figure~\ref{fig:medrepbench}, the MedRepBench dataset includes two primary document types—exam reports and lab reports—captured through diverse acquisition methods such as photos, screenshots, and electronic documents.
-These reports originate from a wide range of medical institutions, covering format variations across hundreds of hospitals, thus reflecting real-world heterogeneity in medical documentation.
-This heterogeneity, along with broad departmental coverage and a wide range of patient demographics (gender and age), is essential for evaluating the robustness and generalizability of medical report interpretation models.
+As shown in Figure~\ref{fig:medrepbench}, our proposed MedRepBench includes two primary document types---exam reports and lab reports---captured through diverse acquisition methods such as photos, screenshots, and electronic documents.
+These reports originate from a wide range of medical institutions, covering substantial cross-institution layout variations, thus reflecting real-world heterogeneity in medical documentation.
+Such heterogeneity, combined with broad departmental coverage and diverse patient demographics, is crucial for evaluating the robustness and generalizability of medical report interpretation models.

-\textbf{Our main contributions are as follows:} \begin{itemize} \item We introduce \textbf{MedRepBench}, a benchmark designed for evaluating structured interpretation of real-world Chinese medical reports.
-It includes 1,900 de-identified examination and laboratory reports collected from diverse acquisition sources and hospital formats.
-The benchmark supports a dual-perspective evaluation protocol: (1) an \textit{objective} metric based on field-level recall across five clinical attributes, and (2) a \textit{subjective} metric based on LLM-generated scores assessing interpretability, factuality, and ethical appropriateness.
+\textbf{Our main contributions are as follows:} \begin{itemize} \item We introduce \textbf{MedRepBench}, a benchmark for \emph{vision-grounded structured understanding} of real-world Chinese medical report images, featuring 1,925 de-identified laboratory and examination reports.
+It supports a dual evaluation protocol: (1) \textit{objective} field-level recall over five attributes, and (2) \textit{automated subjective} evaluation of factuality, interpretability, and reasoning quality via an LLM judge.

-\item We conduct a comprehensive evaluation of leading open-source vision-language models (VLMs) and large language models (LLMs), under both end-to-end (image-only) and OCR-assisted settings.
-Our results highlight the strengths and limitations of current models in factual accuracy and interpretability, and emphasize the performance gap in VLMs under the no-OCR configuration.
+\item We benchmark representative open-source VLMs and LLMs under both end-to-end (image-only) and OCR-assisted settings, revealing current strengths, failure modes, and the remaining gap in the no-OCR configuration.

-\item We design a reinforcement learning strategy based on \textbf{Group Relative Policy Optimization (GRPO)} to optimize structured interpretation using field-level recall as a reward.
-Applied to an 8B-scale VLM, GRPO achieves a +6\% improvement over its supervised baseline and outperforms several larger-scale models. \end{itemize}
+\item We provide a lightweight GRPO-based alignment baseline that uses field-level recall as a reward, showing up to \textbf{+6\%} absolute recall improvement over SFT for a mid-scale VLM. \end{itemize}

-The dataset, benchmark protocol, and evaluation toolkit will be released upon acceptance, subject to institutional review and access request.
+The dataset, benchmark protocol, and evaluation resources are released on \href{https://huggingface.co/datasets/MedRepBench/MedRepBench}{HuggingFace}, including de-identified report images, structured metadata/labels, documentation, prompt templates, and evaluation scripts for reproducible evaluation.
+The dataset is released under the CC BY-NC 4.0 license.